hrkzz/civic-reach/methodology.md

 ### Improvement Approach: The EAST Framework

-Suggestions to eliminate identified sludge are generated based on the EAST Framework (developed by the Behavioural Insights Team), which is recommended in the OECD report.
+Suggestions to eliminate identified sludge are generated based on the EAST Framework (developed by the Behavioural Insights Team), which is recommended

-The tool maps the report's guideline to "suggest making behaviours easier to do, more inclusive, more compelling and easier to follow through to completion" (p.19) into the following four dimensions:

 - Easy: Simplify defaults, reduce friction.
 - Attractive: Attract attention, highlight benefits/rewards.